 We recognize that for many a car breaking down, job loss or medical emergency can cripple the household budget and create the need for emergency help.
 If you are in need of rent, mortgage or utility assistance, please call 515-233-3567 to set up an appointment with a case manager.
 Funds are limited to Story County residents only.
 A photo ID and household information is required in addition to a lease and/or utility bill for proof of residency.

-We also work with local homelessness prevention agencies and shelters, the faith-based community, General Assistance, and the City of Ames Housing to find the means to help thos
+We also work with local homelessness prevention agencies and shelters, the faith-based community, Story County General Assistance and the City of Ames Housing Division to find the means to help those in need.

 Sometimes knowing where to start is the biggest challenge when looking for a job.
 In our effort to help individuals take the first step towards employment, we give referrals to local businesses looking to hire and agencies like Iowa Works who assist in the hiring process.